SAFiRLab/ARENA/README.md

 ## Manual setup environment

 To build your dev environment you can follow the steps in the [Dockerfile](./Dockerfile), but here is a detailed breakdown of the needed steps.
+Note that for clarity and simplicity we give command lines for ubuntu-based OS, but the steps stays the same.

 ### Dependencies